Division of Biological Sciences

 University of Missouri

 Columbia, MO 65211

 I have eclectic interests in ecology and environmental biology, including population modeling, environmental toxicology, conservation, and the use of genetic approaches to answer ecological questions in aquatic ecosystems.
-I am excited to see how I can interweave these broad fields into an interdisciplinary PhD project as I progress in my graduate studies.

 In the Eggert Lab, I am working to pinpoint the taxonomic status of the Neosho smallmouth bass (Micropterus dolomieu velox), one of two currently recognized smallmouth subspecies along with the Northern variety (M. dolomieu dolomieu).
 Specifically, I am using both mitochondrial and microsatellite DNA markers to measure genetic differentiation among geographically isolated smallmouth bass populations.
 By evaluating the genetic relatedness of populations from different ecoregions, it may be possible to determine whether the Neosho smallmouth bass constitutes its own unique species of conservation concern.
 I hope to use this assessment to inform decisions related to stocking programs and wildlife management.

 Over the course of my graduate career, I hope to expand this research into the realms of mathematical modeling, toxicology, and perhaps even epigenetic effects of environmental contaminants.